Ultima VII: The Black Gate: Development

 The religious cult the Fellowship is inspired by Scientology.
 Richard Garriott also said it was inspired by the action role-playing game Times of Lore and the first-person role-playing game Dungeon Master.
 Ultima VII cost $1 million to develop.

 The game credits have been made to look as movie-like as possible, with all of the standard disclaimers and elements found in movie end credits.
-The credits, notoriously, also included the mention that a soundtrack CD is available from Origin, while it actually wasn't until 1993 (as Origin Soundtrack Series volume 2); Ultima VII Part 2: Serpent Isle credits actually said "Soundtrack CD NOT available from Origin, so don't ask!"
+The credits, notoriously, also include the mention that a soundtrack CD is available from Origin, while it actually wasn't released until 1993 (as Origin Soundtrack Series volume 2); in reference to this mistake, the credits of Ultima VII Part Two: Serpent Isle say, "Soundtrack CD NOT available from Origin, so don't ask!"

-Ultima VII The Black Gate did use a custom DOS extender called "Voodoo" which put the CPU in an unreal mode and was incompatible with other DOS extenders following the DPMI standard.
+The Black Gate uses a custom DOS extender called "Voodoo" which puts the CPU in an unreal mode and is incompatible with other DOS extenders following the DPMI standard.